Find out about the help available for Universal Credit claimants aged 18 to 21 to find employment, work-related training or an apprenticeship.

 The Department for Work and Pensions (DWP) provides a programme of intensive support for all 18 to 21 year olds making a new claim to Universal Credit.
 This is known as the Youth Obligation Support Programme.

-This programme is being rolled-out in line with the roll-out schedule for Universal Credit.
 It aims to encourage and support all young people into employment, work-related training or an apprenticeship.

 If you are 18 to 21 years old and are making a new claim to Universal Credit, you will receive a programme of intensive support, based on evidence of what works, tailored to your needs and job goals.